aelzenaar/ncea-notes/unibooks.md

    via counting bijections and surjections and so forth; and G&W develops graph theory in a much more abstract way first.
 (511.6 A28Y) and (511.6 G77)

 ### Analysis (332/333), Topology (353?, 750)
  * Kenneth R. Davidson and Allan P. Donsig, _Real Analysis and Applications_.
-The analysis part is nothing special but I liked the applications chapters.
+For an introduction to real analysis for someone who understands calculus at the level of, say, 150 but not 250+ this might be a better choice than Rudin - it's probably comparable to whatever text is recommended for 332, I find it incredibly readable, it has a very nice tone, plenty of interesting exercises and examples, and the bits which depend on linear algebra are done a lot better than Rudin (but in less generality).
+I also like the second half (on applications).

+   Let me compare it directly with Rudin: Rudin is shorter, denser, and deeper; D&D is longer, friendlier, more detailed, and covers slightly less material.

+   One major complaint: there is no explicit construction of the real numbers.
+(They try to explain a construction via decimal expansions in a very handwavy way; there is also almost an outline of a construction via Cauchy sequences in exercise 2.8.L; I know that Tao does this same construction in the same kind of detail as the rest of D&D, so it might be an idea to look there for this material.
+Or in Rudin, or Landau.)

-   Like Jones & Jones above, this is another new Springer book with really annoying typesetting.
+   Like Jones & Jones above, this is another new Springer book with really annoying typesetting, but to a lesser degree.
 (First edition: 515 D25; I have the second edition, which is supposed to be a major revision)
  * Walter Rudin, _Principles of Mathematical Analysis_.
 No comment needed - I prefer L&S for multivariable analysis, though.
+(I did try to work through chapter 9, and despite knowing what he was trying to do at every point - it's just material from 253 - it's incredibly clunkly and awful.
+Belive me, I thought the Chicago bibliography was exaggerating on this point, but it turns out that they were entirely correct.)
+It is by far the cleanest exposition of metric space theory on this list.
 (515.8 R91)
  * A.N.
 Kolmogorov and S.V.
 Fomin, _Introductory Real Analysis_.
 Higher level than Rudin, covers Lebesgue integration in a much nicer way in my opinion.
 Includes a semi-detailed chapter on set theory from the point of view of analysis which is quite interesting for a different perspective.
 Lots of topology and metric space theory as well, with an abundance of linear algebra.
 (515.8 K81eYs)